jfet97/andreasimonecostadotdev/content/posts/Cloning JavaScript objects with graph theory.md

 Nothing so scary, right?\
 It uses a `Set` to avoid re-analazying a node that has been already visited, so that the graph visit does end.
 That's because a graph can have cycles, that is a path that starts from a node and at the end returns to the node from which it has started.
 In the world of JavaScript objects it translates in the fact that there could be circular references.
 An object can even be self-referencing!

-So if we have already visited a node we return immediately.
-Otherwise we print its frst-level fields to then visit recursively its neighborhood.
+So if we have already visited a node we immediately return.
+Otherwise we print its first-level fields to then visit recursively its neighborhood.
 This is a DFS!

 Obviously the output will be different based on the starting node.
 Calling the `DFS` function on `foo` will print: